xuhongl/MCW-Serverless-architecture/Whiteboard design session/WDS trainer guide - Serverless architecture.md

 Directions:

-1. Pair with another table
+1. Pair with another table.

-2. One table is the Microsoft team and the other table is the customer
+2. One table is the Microsoft team and the other table is the customer.

-3. The Microsoft team presents their proposed solution to the customer
+3. The Microsoft team presents their proposed solution to the customer.

-4. The customer makes one of the objections from the list of objections
+4. The customer makes one of the objections from the list of objections.

-5. The Microsoft team responds to the objection
+5. The Microsoft team responds to the objection.

-6. The customer team gives feedback to the Microsoft team
+6. The customer team gives feedback to the Microsoft team.

-7. Tables switch roles and repeat Steps 2–6
+7. Tables switch roles and repeat Steps 2-6.

 ##  Wrap-up

 Timeframe: 15 minutes

-- Tables reconvene with the larger group to hear the facilitator/SME share the preferred solution for the case study
+Directions: Tables reconvene with the larger group to hear the facilitator/SME share the preferred solution for the case study.

 ## Additional references